conp-solutions/riss/README.md

 The configuration specification can be written to a pcs file automatically.
 Before using this file with an automated configuration framework, please check that only necessary parameters appear in the file.
-The procedure will include all parameters, also the cpu or memory limit parameters.
+The procedure will include all parameters, also the cpu or memory limit parameters, and is currently considered experimental.

   bin/<tool> -pcs-file=<pcs-filename>